legal resources necessary to hold negligent facilities accountable.

 “Initial Reporting: When an allegation of abuse has been made, the Administrator, or designee, shall notify the Illinois Department of Public Health regional office immediately by telephone or fax.
 As used herein, the term immediately in relation to reporting abuse shall be defined as not later than 24 hours if the events that cause a suspicion do not result in serious bodily injury.”

 Do you suspect that your loved one was the victim of abuse, neglect or mistreatment caregivers while living at Bria of Forest Edge?
 If so, contact Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our experienced attorneys provide victims of nursing home abuse the legal representation they need against all those who caused them harm.
-Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
+Our network of attorneys can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
 The attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.

 We offer all clients a “No Win/No-Fee” Guarantee.
 This promise ensures your family will owe us nothing if we cannot obtain compensation to recover your damages.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.Sources: